 Last season, Man City, Liverpool, Man United, and Chelsea finished in the top four, with Leicester missing out on the final day.
 This season though, there will be eight teams all with their eyes on finishing in the top four.

 Getting into the Champions League is huge for any team.
 If you spend successive seasons out it can make it a lot harder to attract the biggest players, plus you don’t make as much money.
 On the other hand, it can be something that can take a club to the next level.
 They can start bringing in better players and who knows what can happen as a result!

-Premier League Top Four Odds (Paddy Power)
+Premier League Top Four Odds (Betfair)

 Jurgen Klopp’s side looked like they would miss out last season, but got in on the final day.
 They have more than a good enough squad to be getting in the top four this season and will be aiming to win the league.
 Liverpool have reinforced this summer bringing in Konate who is a centre-back.
 With the likes of Van Dijk, Gomez and Henderson all back fit, Liverpool should really be looking to fight it out for the title, not the top four!